 \begin{ex} Take some $B,C\in\N$, $B,C\ge 2$.
 For any $t_1, t_2 > 0$, we have that

-\end{ex} As we only concern certain passage times, we can simplify the model to contain only two particles: the first one $P_1$ is the rightmost particle in $\opi^0$, which starts at site $0$ and jumps to the right; the second one $P_2$ is the leftmost hole in $\opi^0$ or $\opi^1$, which starts at site $1$ or $2$, and jumps to the left.
+\end{ex} As we only concern about two certain passage times, we can simplify the model to contain only two particles: the first one $P_1$ is the rightmost particle in $\opi^0$, which starts at site $0$ and jumps to the right; the second one $P_2$ is the leftmost hole in $\opi^0$ or $\opi^1$, which starts at site $1$ or $2$, and jumps to the left.
 The waiting times for each jump is $\Exp(1)$ independently, except for when $P_1$ is to left next to $P_2$: then they swap with $\Exp(1)$ waiting time.

-We just consider the case where $t_1< t_2$, and the case where $t_1>t_2$ could follow a similar argument.
-A key observation is that, since the time $T^0_{2,1}$, i.e. the time when $P_1$ arrives at site $2$, the future evolution of $P_1$ and $P_2$ would be independent.
-This is because, no matter $P_2$ starts from site $1$ or $2$, at time $T^0_{2,1}$ it must be to the left of $P_1$, thus these two particles have swapped already, and all future waiting times would be independent.
-In particular, $T^0_{B,1}-T^0_{2,1}$ would just be the sum of $B-2$ i.i.d. $\Exp(1)$ random variables.
+We just consider the case where $t_1< t_2$, and the case where $t_1>t_2$ follows a similar argument.
+A key observation is that, since the time $T^0_{2,1}$, i.e., the time when $P_1$ arrives at site $2$, the future evolutions of $P_1$ and $P_2$ will be independent.
+This is because, no matter whether $P_2$ starts from site $1$ or $2$, at time $T^0_{2,1}$ it must be to the left of $P_1$, thus these two particles have swapped already, and all future waiting times will be independent.
+In particular, $T^0_{B,1}-T^0_{2,1}$ will just be the sum of $B-2$ i.i.d. $\Exp(1)$ random variables.